linnykoleh/Spring/Notes.md

 ## Query Annotation

 - Queries annotated to the `@Query` will take precedence over queries defined using `@NamedQuery` or named queries declared in `orm.xml`.
-- `@Query` annotation allows to execute native queries by setting the 'nativeQuery' flag to true
+- `@Query` annotation allows to execute native queries by setting the **nativeQuery** flag to true
-- Currently don't support execution of pagination or dynamic sorting for native queries as we'd have to manipulate the actual query declared and we cannot do this reliably for native SQL
+- The execution of pagination or dynamic sorting for `native queries` is not supported.

 ![alt text](images/db/Screenshot_18.png "Screenshot_18")